idmjky/starter-hugo-academic/content/authors/admin/_index.md

 ---
 H﻿i,

-I﻿ am Kaiyi Jiang, a PhD student in Biological Engineering at Massachusetts Institute of Technology (MIT) advised by Jonathan Gootenberg and Omar Abudayyeh.
+I am Kaiyi Jiang, a Ph.D. student in Biological Engineering at Massachusetts Institute of Technology (MIT) advised by Dr. Jonathan Gootenberg and Dr. Omar Abudayyeh.
 I obtained my B.S.
 (Summa Cum Laude) in Biologicial Engineering from Rice University in 2021.

-At Rice, I was fortunate to have worked with Prof. Caleb Bashor on post-translational synthetic circuit for mammalian cell reprogramming.
+At Rice, I was fortunate to have worked with Prof. Caleb Bashor on post-translational synthetic circuits for mammalian cell reprogramming.

 I am broadly interested in all reprogrammable systems for genome engineering, synthetic biology, and gene and cell therapy